Georges Mikautadze: Club career

+Early career

-Mikautadze started taking first steps in football at Gerland before he joined Olympique Nantes academy.
-In 2016, he moved to Metz football academy.
+Mikautadze took his first steps in football at FC Gerland before joining the Lyon youth academy.
+In 2016, he moved to Metz's football academy.

+Metz

+2019–20: Debut season

 Mikautadze made his professional debut with Metz in a 4–1 Ligue 1 loss to Nice on 7 December 2019.
-On 10 December 2019, he signed his first professional contract with Metz, for four years.
+On 10 December 2019, he signed a four-year deal with Metz, which was his first professional contract.
+He struggled to make an impact in his first senior season, playing mostly for the reserve team.

+2020–2022: Loans to Seraing

 In June 2020, Mikautadze was one of six Metz players to join Belgian First Division B side Seraing on loan.
 After his first nine matches with Seraing, he had scored 15 times, including four on his debut against Lommel.
 Overall, with 19 goals he became a joint topscorer of the season.
 He netted three goals in an aggregate 6–3 play-off victory over Waasland-Beveren.
-For his contribution to Seraign's successful league campaign, Mikautadze was named in Team of the Season and awarded Métallo d'Or, the title annually given to the best Seraign player, after the fanes had voted for him.
+For his contribution to Seraing's successful league campaign, Mikautadze was named in Team of the Season and was awarded the Métallo d'Or, the title annually given to the best Seraing player, after the fans had voted for him.

 On 30 August 2021, he returned to Seraing on another loan, with the club now promoted to the Belgian top tier.
 The team ended up in the relegation zone, although it remained in the league due to the only goal scored by Mikautadze in the play-offs against Molenbeek.

-In the summer of 2022, Mikautadze joined Metz again.
-His initial contract was due to expire in June 2023, but in 2021 it was extended until June 2025.
+2022–23: Return from loan, Ligue 2 top scorer

+In the summer of 2022, Mikautadze returned to Metz.
+After being a nominee for the award in August, by March 2023 Mikautadze was the leading goalscorer of the league, and the National Union of Professional Players (UNPF) named him Player of the Month.
+Having added nine more goals in April and May, he was selected in Team of the Week six times in a row during this period.
+By the end of the season he was the top goalscorer and best player of the league.